markusmoenig/TheFramework/Readme.md

 * Easy-to-use via drag and drop.
 * Very fast as it compiles to native closures.

-### Option: renderer

-A fast state-based 2D renderer supporting varuous shapes and text.
-The development of the *renderer* option is currently on hold to focus on the *ui* first.

 ### Current Backends

 * *Desktops* via [pixels](https://github.com/parasyte/pixels) and [winit](https://github.com/rust-windowing/winit).
 This is the default backend.